 In Thunderball Bond visits the Bahamas, where mohair suits shine, both literally and figuratively.
 The sheen of Bond’s mohair is difficult to miss in both his midnight blue dinner suit and his grey semi-solid suit.
 Both come alive under the artificial lights in the evening, for a flashier nightlife style.
 The grey suit is typical of mohair suitings, which are woven with two different shades or colours to enhance the cloth’s sheen with an iridescent effect.

-Roger Moore continued wearing mohair blends as Bond for both his dinner suits and his lounge suits for the evening.
-His marine blue suit in The Man with the Golden Gun is likely made of a wool and mohair blend.
-The combination of the vivid colour and sheen separate this suit from a daytime business suit.
+Roger Moore continued wearing mohair blends as Bond for both his dinner suits and the occasional lounge suit.
+His black suit in The Man with the Golden Gun is likely made of a wool and mohair blend.

 The crisp sheen of Moore’s double-breasted dinner suits in The Spy Who Loved Me and Moonraker suggest that these are made of mohair blends.
-He wears both in warm locations—midnight blue in Egypt in former and black in Rio de Janeiro in latter—where he takes advantage of mohair’s cool-wearing traits.
+He wears both in warm locations—in Egypt in former and in Rio de Janeiro in latter—where he takes advantage of mohair’s cool-wearing traits.

 Pierce Brosnan wears dinner suits in wool and mohair blends in GoldenEye and The World Is Not Enough, in black and midnight blue, respectively.
 The cloths were provided by William Halstead, a weaver in Bradford, England, who specialises in mohair.